 For much of the year, commercial landscaping companies provide a variety of lawn and plant care services to residents and commercial businesses.
 While these services are an important part of the local economy, they are also a source of routine concern among community members.

 Certain types of landscaping equipment present a variety of environmental and health concerns.
-These include noise, air pollution and greenhouse gas (GHG) emissions.
+These include greenhouse gas (GHG) emissions, noise and air pollution.

 Two-stroke engines, such as those commonly found in leaf blowers, are the most cited area of concern.
 These small, fossil fuel-powered engines release higher amounts of toxic chemicals and dust into the air, contributing to severe respiratory conditions and other health issues.
 They are also a source of GHG emissions that must be reduced to achieve the community’s climate goals.